octave-ati/Portfolio/README.md

 Databases used: MySQL, PostgreSQL, BigQuery, Apache.

 **Disclaimer :** Most of my experience in SQL was during my work as a Data Analyst for the French Navy.
-For obvious security reasons, I am not able to disclose the code of these projects, but I will be able to discuss them during an interview if needed.
+For obvious security reasons, I am not able to disclose the code for these projects.

 | Project Name | Description | SQL Level |